jesse-ai/stack-installer/README.md

 ### Screen usage

-`screen` is a must have for using Jesse's live trade on a remote server.
+`screen` is a must-have for using Jesse's live trade on a remote server.
 It is used to keep the terminal session alive so you don't have to keep your terminal app (and computer) open all the time!

 ```sh
 sudo apt-get install -y screen
 ```

-You can read more about how to use `screen` at [this blog post](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-screen-on-an-ubuntu-cloud-server), but below commands are basically all that you need:
+You can read more about how to use `screen` at [this blog post](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-screen-on-an-ubuntu-cloud-server), but below commands are all that you need:

 ```sh
 # create and attach to a new screen window